Coupling Asymmetry Optimizes Collective Dynamics over Multiplex Networks: Theoretical Results

 Despite this simple form, the associated convergence rate $\text{Re}(\overline{\lambda}_2(\delta) )$ can exhibit a complicated dependence on $\delta$.
-Moreover, observe in Fig.~\ref{fig2}(B) that in addition to being accurate for large $\omega$, this theory predicts the qualitative behavior of the relationship between $\text{Re}(\lambda_2)$ and $\delta$ for a broad range of $\omega$.
-(Finally, we refer the reader to \cite{gomez2013diffusion} for related analytical results under the assume $\delta=0$.)
+For example, observe in Fig.~\ref{fig:behaviors_toy}(B) and Fig.~\ref{fig:behaviors_RG}(A) that in addition to being accurate for large $\omega$, this theory predicts the qualitative behavior of the relationship between $\text{Re}(\lambda_2)$ and $\delta$ for a broad range of $\omega$.
+At the same time, also observe that the characterization of the optimum as being cooperative vs. non-cooperative in the limit $\omega\to\infty$ also is predictive of that optimum for other choices of $\omega$.

-One consequence of Eqs.~\eqref{eq:lim_lam2}--\eqref{eq:L_bar_2} is the following limiting behavior for when either layer 1 or layer 2 directs the other layer without feedback:
+One consequence of \eqref{eq:lim_lam2}--\eqref{eq:L_bar_2} is the following limiting behavior for when either layer 1 or layer 2 directs the other layer without feedback:

 where $\lambda_2^{(1)}$ and $\lambda_2^{(2)}$ are the second-smallest eigenvalues of $\mathbf{L}^{(1)}$ and $\mathbf{L}^{(2)}$, respectively.
 This follows immediately after considering that $\lim_{\delta\to 1}\overline{\mathbf{L}}(\delta) = \mathbf{L}^{(1)}$ and $\lim_{\delta\to -1}\overline{\mathbf{L}}(\delta) = \mathbf{L}^{(2)}$.
 Thus, the convergence rate of a single layer dictates the overall system's convergence when the coupling asymmetry implements non-cooperation.